 So how can businesses navigate document management challenges and remain productive?

 Depending on the nature of your company, an enterprise content management (ECM) solution with a robust document management system (DMS) that captures, stores, and retrieves both paper and electronic documents can offer multiple key benefits to your organization.

 Benefits of Implementing an Electronic Document Management System

 Tackling the task of converting large mountains of paper documents to digital may seem daunting.
 However, the businesses that choose to invest in an electronic document management system provide themselves with the foundation to help streamline workflows and scale business-critical processes.
 In addition to improving business productivity, here are the top benefits of implementing an electronic document management system for your business.

 1. Reduced Storage Space

 Commercial property costs are increasing and so is the expense to store paper documents.
-A software-based document management solution (DMS) that can reduce the need for file cabinets, boxes and storage bins is a valuable asset to any enterprise, freeing up precious office space.
+A software-based DMS that can reduce the need for file cabinets, boxes, and storage bins is a valuable asset to any enterprise, freeing up precious office space.
 Documents that have to be kept as hard copies can often be stored in less expensive locations, such as an offsite warehouse or vault.

 2. Enhanced Security